A proof of Generalized Connected Wedge Theorem: Geometric Proof Using General Relativity

 Recall that both future-pointing and past-pointing null geodesics emanating from extremal surfaces have non-positive expansion $\theta$, when choosing the affine parameter $\lambda$ to increase away from extremal surfaces.
 Also recall that on a null hypersurface $\mathcal{H}$, changes in the area of spacelike cross-sections along null generators satisfy

 where the affine parameter of the cross-section $\mathcal{S}_2$ is greater than that of the cross-section $\mathcal{S}_1$.

+Consider Possibility $(1)$.
 Denote the part of the ridge $R$ cut by future pointing null sheets from $RT(X_1)$ and $RT(X_2)$ by $R_X$ (Figure \ref{fig:cut_ridge}(b)).
-Denote the four cusps where $\partial J^+(RT(X_i))$ intersect $\partial J^-(RT(Y_j))$ collectively as $\mathcal{A}$.
-Denote the set of focal points and crossover seams on each null hypersurface by $F$ ($F$ varies with the null hypersurface under consideration), which is exactly where null geodesics leave the causal boundary and hence is also the set of null geodesic endpoints inside the causal boundary.
+By abuse of notation, we denote the subset of $\NN_{X_1}$ appearing in Figure \ref{fig:cut_ridge}(b) still by $\NN_{X_1}$ and similarly for the other three.
+Denote the cusps where a pair of the four null sheets intersect by $\mathcal{A}$ with proper subscripts.
+For example, the cusp formed by $\NN_{X_1}\cap \NN_{Y_2}$ is denoted by $\mathcal{A}_{X_1,Y_2}$.
+Denote the set of focal points and crossover seams on relevant null hypersurfaces by $F$ with suitable subscripts, e.g. $F_{X_1}$ on $\mathcal{N}_{X_1}$.
+These focal points and crossover seams are exactly where null geodesics leave the causal boundary and hence are also the set of null geodesic endpoints on these null hypersurfaces.